 - 1. For a category C applicant holding an academic degree the representative selection of tasks should include the observation of hangar maintenance, maintenance planning, quality assurance, record-keeping, approved spare parts control and engineering development. - 2.
 While an applicant to a category C licence may be qualified by having 3 years experience as category B1 or B2 certifying staff only in line maintenance, it is however recommended that any applicant to a category C holding a B1 or B2 licence demonstrate at least 12 months experience as a B1 or B2 base maintenance support staff. - 3.
 A skilled worker is a person who has successfully completed a course of training acceptable to the CAA, involving the manufacture, repair, overhaul or inspection of mechanical, electrical or electronic equipment.
 The training would include the use of tools and measuring devices. - 4.
-Maintenance experience on operating aircraft: - Means the experience of being involved in maintenance tasks on aircraft which are being operated by airlines, air taxi organisations, owners, etc; - Should cover a wide range of tasks in length, complexity and variety; - Aims at gaining sufficient experience in the real environment of maintenance as opposed to only the training school environment; - May be gained within different types of maintenance organisations (MCAR-145, M.A.
-Subpart F, FAR-145, etc) or under the supervision of independent certifying staff; - May be combined with Part-147 approved training so that periods of training can be intermixed with periods of experience, similar to an apprenticeship.
+Maintenance experience on operating aircraft: - Means the experience of being involved in maintenance tasks on aircraft which are being operated by airlines, air taxi organisations, aero clubs, owners, etc; as relevant to the licence category/subcategory; - Should cover a wide range of tasks in length, complexity and variety; - Aims at gaining sufficient experience in the real environment of maintenance as opposed to only the training school environment; - May be gained within different types of maintenance organisations (MCAR-145, M.A.
+Subpart F, MCAR-CAO, FAR-145, etc) or under the supervision of independent certifying staff; - May be combined with MCAR-147 approved training (or other training approved by the CAA) so that periods of training can be intermixed with periods of experience, similar to an apprenticeship; - may be full-time or part-time, either as professional or on a voluntary basis; - in the case of the L licence, it is acceptable that the 1 or 2 years of experience required by 66.A.30(a)(2b) covers maintenance performed only during the weekends (or equivalent periods) as long as the applicant has achieved a sufficient level of competency related to the applicable licence subcategory as attested by the corresponding statement(s) issued by the maintenance organisation(s) or independent certifying staff that supervised the applicant. - 5.
+In the case of an applicant for a licence including several categories/subcategories, it is acceptable to combine the periods of experience as long as there is a sufficient experience for each category/subcategory during the required period.
+Examples: - Application for a B1.1 (turbine aeroplanes) + B1.3 (turbine helicopters): The Regulation requires 5 years of experience for B1.1 and 5 years of experience for B1.3 for an applicant with no relevant previous technical training: